spinfal/google-search-bot/README.md

 </p>

 # Spoogle
 A simple search bot that uses Google and is easy to setup.
+To use the Discord v13 version of this bot that has Slash Commands implemented, switch to the [v13 branch](https://github.com/spinfal/google-search-bot/tree/spoogle-v13)

 # Setup
 - Create a bot on Discord's Developer dashboard